 Introduction to Dialects in the United States

-This piece delves into the formation of American dialects, exploring their intricate roots and influences.
+This articles delves into the formation of American dialects, exploring their intricate roots and influences.

 Brief History of American Dialects

 Long before European colonization, Native American tribes had a myriad of languages and dialects.